-Practicing Existential Integrative Psychotherapy means I look for and recognize my client's strengths and resources without ignoring or minimizing their pain and real life challenges.
 Irvin Yalom described Existential Psychotherapy as dynamic because humans often experience conflicting forces between how they feel, think, and behave.
-I also draw interventions from several other approaches including Emotionally Focused Therapy, Strength-Based Therapy, Cognitive Behavior Therapy, Positive Psychology Therapy, and Mindfulness.
+I integrate existential ideas with several other approaches including Emotionally Focused Therapy, Strength-Based Therapy, Cognitive Behavior Therapy, Positive Psychology Therapy, and Mindfulness.

 I work with individuals within the context of their relationships and community.
 Although we all enter this life alone and leave it the same way, while here, humans are wired to seek and live in community with others.
 Belonging is only possible through self sacrifice, love, acceptance, and tolerance.
 Often anxiety, shame, apathy, and resentment keep us stuck in isolation and loneliness so we miss the life-enhancing experiences of inclusion, presence, authenticity, and belonging.